 Stainland Road, Stainland, Halifax, HX4 9HU

-Please use this page to find daily activities for maths and English, as well as weekly topic work.
+Please use this page to find daily activities for maths and English, as well as science and topic work.
 There is also a list of websites you may find useful in supporting your child with their home learning.

 My email address is firstname.lastname@example.org and I will be available to contact between 9am-3pm every weekday.
 Please get in touch if you have any questions, queries or if there is anything you need help with!

-I would love any photos of your children doing their work along with any completed work they are proud of - please do send me anything they would like to share and I will upload them on our class page to share with the rest of the class.
+Please do keep sending me anything your children are proud of and would like to share and I will upload them on our class page to share with the rest of the class.

 Take care everyone,